A Set of Six: Background

 Conrad, at the age of 44, embarked on his first major literary project, Nostromo, completed and published in 1904.
 In composing Nostromo, Conrad sought to present a broader social landscape in his work.
-The subject of his early writing, involving “moral dramas tested by the unfamiliar menace of a primitive world” were in abeyance during this period.
+The subject of his early writing, involving "moral dramas tested by the unfamiliar menace of a primitive world" were in abeyance during this period.
 Between October 1902 and November 1905, Conrad wrote no short fiction.

-When he returned to writing short stories, Conrad regarded these as “instruments for raising money quickly” rather than serious literary endeavors.
-A letter to Sir Algernon Methuen in January 1908, Conrad explained his approach to writing the material in A Set of Six:
+When he returned to writing short stories, Conrad regarded these as "instruments for raising money quickly" rather than serious literary endeavors.
+In a letter to Sir Algernon Methuen in January 1908, Conrad explained his approach to writing the material in A Set of Six:

-The stories in A Set of Six contrast with his earlier short fiction in that they are neither autobiographical or based on first-hand experience.
-Literary critic Laurence Graver notes that a central theme in his earliest stories, namely, the conflict between “egoism and altruism” is largely absent in this collection: “a new emphasis is placed on love and humor, two elements Conrad seemed to think were indispensable in popular fiction.”
+The stories in A Set of Six contrast with his earlier short fiction in that they are neither autobiographical nor based on first-hand experience.
+Literary critic Laurence Graver notes that a central theme in his earliest stories, namely, the conflict between "egoism and altruism" is largely absent in this collection: "a new emphasis is placed on love and humor, two elements Conrad seemed to think were indispensable in popular fiction."